The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: GSVD Applications and their Geometric Interpretations

 We consider data in $\R^p$ and assume a partitioning of $p = p_1+\ldots+p_k$, into clusters.
 The indicator matrix corresponding to the partition of $p$ is :

 which we can normalize by setting

-In the Julia computing language, the indicator matrix can be generated succintly with \verb+A = cat(ones.(Int,partition)...,dims=1:2)+.
+In the Julia computing language, the indicator matrix can be generated succinctly with \verb+A = cat(ones.(Int,partition)...,dims=1:2)+, where \verb+partition+ denotes the vector $[p_1,\ldots,p_k]$.

-Another useful matrix in this context is the constraint matrix whose nullspace is the all ones vector:
+The other useful matrix in this context is the constraint matrix whose nullspace is the all ones vector:

+In Julia, with the LinearAlgebra package, this may be written succinctly as \verb+B = [I -ones(k-1)]+.

+Given an $m \times p$ data matrix $D$ there are a number of ``scatter matrices'' that arise that allow us to compare between clusters and within clusters.
+Following roughly the notation in \cite{howland2003structure}, we can partition the data

+Let $d_j$ be the $j$th column of $D$ and let $N_i$ denote the column indices in column $i$, $c_i$ is the mean of the columns in cluster $i$, and $c$ is the mean of all the columns.
+The within, between, and mixed scatter matrices are defined as

-In Julia, with the LinearAlgebra package, this may be written succintly as \verb+B = [I -ones(k-1)]+.
-To obtain the $U$ matrix for the GSVD, one can then set \verb+U, = svd(A,B)+, where the comma indicates that you are requesting only the $U$ matrix.
-The immediate interpretation in this special case of the GSVD $U$ is
+These scatter matrices are readily calculated through the $U$ matrix for the GSVD, one can then set \verb+U, = SVD(A,B)+, where the comma indicates that we are requesting only the $U$ matrix.
+We then have that,

-The ``between" and ``within" terms are statistics jargon.
+``Completion'' means that $U_1$ and $U_2$ form an orthonormal basis for $A$.
+The third block is an orthonormal basis for $A^\perp$.
+The ``between'' and ``within'' terms are statistics jargon.
 Given a data vector, the first column extracts the normalized mean.
 The next block gives a basis for clustered vectors that are mean-free which by removing the fine details within cluster provides a way to compare between clusters.
 The last block provides the within cluster details.
-The number of columns is the dimension of the space, and in statistics jargon is known as the ``degrees of freedom."
+The number of columns is the dimension of the space, and in statistics jargon is known as the ``degrees of freedom.''
 (See ~\cite[Chap.\ 10]{muirhead}.)